-Claire has worked with the media in various guises and has contributed to news articles, programmes for television (including The Secret Life of Emily Brontë and Britain’s Novel Landscapes for Channel 4 and Britain by Book for Channel 5) and radio.
-She is also a historical advisor for Audible’s original radio drama Blood and Water.
+Claire has worked with the media in various guises and has contributed to news articles, programmes for television (including The Secret Life of Emily Brontë and Britain’s Novel Landscapes for Channel 4, Britain by Book for Channel 5) and radio.
+She has worked as a historical advisor on creative projects, including an original radio drama for Audible.
 Claire has spoken at a range of literary and public events, including the Edinburgh International Book Festival, Durham Book Festival, and Books on Tyne.
 She has written shorter pieces for BBC History Magazine and History Today.

-Claire’s currently teaches modules in the second and third years of the undergraduate English degree programmes.
-In addition to supervising dissertations, she contributes to the core module Victorian Literature, co-leads (with Dr Sarah Parker) a module on mental health in literature and culture published between 1886 and 1952, and co-convenes (with Dr Anne-Marie Beller), an optional module on ‘Neo-Victorianism’.
+Claire’s currently teaches on several modules in the undergraduate English degree programmes.
+In addition to supervising dissertations, she contributes to the core module Victorian Literature, co-leads (with Dr Sarah Parker) a module on queer identities and desires in literature and culture published between 1886 and 1952, and co-convenes (with Dr Anne-Marie Beller) an optional module on ‘Neo-Victorianism’.
 She also contributes to teaching on Eighteenth-Century Literature.

 - ‘Pronouns are Problematic: The Trans* Body and Gender Theory; Or, Revisiting the Neo-Victorian Wo/Man’, Neo-Victorian Studies 13:1(2020), 75-99.